2021 U Sports University Cup

+Host

-The UPEI Panthers, a member of U Sports Atlantic University Sport conference, was scheduled to host the event with support from the Province of PEI, and the City of Charlottetown.
+The UPEI Panthers, a member of U Sports Atlantic University Sport conference, was scheduled to host the event at the Eastlink Centre with support from the Province of PEI, and the City of Charlottetown.
 This would have been the second time that UPEI had hosted the tournament, having first hosted in the school's inaugural year in 1970.
 The school also hosted the 2019 and 2020 U Sports women's ice hockey championship tournaments.

+Format

 The tournament would have featured an eight-team, single-elimination tournament, as introduced in 2015, and would have included quarter-finals, semi-finals, finals and a bronze medal game.